 You can set up a number series for contacts and opportunities.
 If you have set up a number series for contacts, when you create a contact, and press Enter in the No. field on the contact card, application automatically enters the next available contact number.

 For more information about number series, see Create Number Series.

 Searching for Duplicate Contacts when Contacts are Created

-You can choose to have the program automatically search for duplicates each time you create a contact company, or you can choose to search manually after you have created contacts.
-You can also choose to have the program update the search strings automatically each time you modify contact information or create a contact.
-You can decide the search hit percentage, that is, the percentage of identical strings two contacts must have for the program to consider them as duplicates.
+You can choose to have application automatically search for duplicates each time you create a contact company, or you can choose to search manually after you have created contacts.
+You can also choose to have application update the search strings automatically each time you modify contact information or create a contact.
+You can decide the search hit percentage, that is, the percentage of identical strings two contacts must have for application to consider them as duplicates.